Weebly/element-hello-world/README.md

 It is expected that you already have a Weebly Developer Account and can login to the [Weebly Developer Admin](https://www.weebly.com/developer-admin/), if you do not you can [Create a Free Weebly Developer Account](https://dev.weebly.com/create-a-developer-account.html).

-You will need the following software installed to develop the app:

-We need API Keys for this app to work, you can obtain those when you [Register a Weebly App](https://dev.weebly.com/register-your-app.html).
+You will need to define a new Weebly App named `Hello World` to [Register a Weebly App](https://dev.weebly.com/register-your-app.html).

 **NOTE:** Prior to developing any custom code, please make sure you [read the Weebly App Policy Requrements](https://dev.weebly.com/app-policy-requirements.html) and that your app will not be at risk of being denied during publishing.